COMPASS Test of the ACT

 5 Utilities of COMPASS Results

-The COMPASS test ACT is an untimed test used for testing whether you are college-ready.
-If not, certain preliminary courses are suggested by the test which will make you college-ready.
-It is also a computer adaptive test, which means the testing engine of the COMPASS test will adjust to the skill level that you are most comfortable in.
+The COMPASS test is an untimed test used for testing whether you are college-ready.
+If not, certain preliminary courses are suggested which will make you college-ready.
+It is also a computer adaptive test, which means the testing engine will adjust to the skill level that you are most comfortable in.

-The COMPASS test ACT is taken for the following main subject areas:
+The test is taken for the following main subject areas:

 This section covers subject areas such as reading comprehension and vocabulary.
 It is useful in identifying if a student’s reading skills are at par to make him competitive in college courses.